DE-TUM/rdf-subgraph-sampler/README.md

 * Requires sufficient memory to load the entire graph
 * Is recommended for most use cases unless memory constraints prevent it
 * DFS is mostly recommended, especially for large and/or dense graphs

+For complex shapes, the generator builds both forward and reverse adjacency lists and uses DFS-based subgraph matching to find instances of the specified query topology in the graph.

 ### Endpoint-Based Generation
 Endpoint-based generation queries a SPARQL endpoint to perform sampling.
 This approach: